 It Happened Like This is a coming of age memoir that takes readers on an intimate journey into adulthood, and into the depth and comfort of wilderness.
 The story explores what it means to find both a physical home and a home within ourselves, and how loving a place, like loving a person, can be both enthralling and heart-breaking.
 The highs and lows of a life of love, loss, risk and hope are played out in the Alaskan wilderness.

-July 2 — Denali Education Center.
+October 2 — Bellingham, WA.
+Village Books Fairhaven.
 Slideshow and talk: “How Writing and Wilderness Help us Make Sense of the World” 7pm.

 “You won’t find a better marriage proposal, or bear encounter, or life lesson from a mother moose, than the ones hiding in these pages.
 I loved this book for its honesty and gravity, for its fresh, buoyant language and keen storytelling.
 Every page embraces mystery, uncertainty, and grace and contains at least one sentence that’s a perfect gem.
 Adrienne Lindholm is a welcome new voice to Alaska literature.”